zacwong2151/tp/docs/UserGuide.md

 * The volunteer must not already be added to the event.
 * The number of volunteers within the event should not be equal to the maximum number of volunteers allowed for the event, since adding a new volunteer at that point would result in the number of volunteers exceeding the maximum allowed.
-  * **Note:** To change the limit on the maximum number of volunteers for a certain event, use the [`eedit` command](#edit-the-details-of-an-event-eedit).
+  * **Tip:** To change the limit on the maximum number of volunteers for a certain event, use the [`eedit` command](#edit-the-details-of-an-event-eedit).

 Examples: